Province of Valladolid: Languages

+Some outstanding personalities from Valladolid in the field of literature in Spanish language are:

+Cuisine

 The gastronomy of the Valladolid province is typically Spanish, although each area presents a different picture.
 In the northern area of the province, especially in the region of Tierra de Campos ("Land of Fields"), is the development of traditional sheep's cheese, among which is the cheese of Villalón de Campos, curing or cured; it is a fresh cheese also known as pata de mulo ("mule's leg").
 They are also the usual garlic soup, stew developed slowly in stew to the Firelight, the lentils stewed elaborated with the variety pardina own of Tierra de Campos and pigeon or palomino made with different techniques.
 Within the typical cakes include the rolls of the Virgin of the sources used in Villalon of fields, the donuts of palo, appendages, oil cakes and greaves.
 In Medina de Rioseco you can taste the traditional sugared almonds or marinas, puff pastry cream filling and covered with sugar.

 Wine

 Wines from the province of Valladolid are among the best in the world due to its taste and quality.
 An example of the fame of these wines is due to Vega Sicilia winery.
 The province has 5 wines with denomination of Origin.
 Wines of Rueda Denomination of Origin were considered as the wines of the court at the time of the Catholic Monarchs.
 For its elaboration is used the range of verdejo grape and to a lesser measure both the Sauvignon blanc.
 Under this appellation wines there are white, sparkling, reds, pink and liquor.

 For their part, the wines of Ribera del Duero are elaborated with the ink on the country and you can taste red wines young, reserve wine and old vine.
 Wines of the Toro Designation of Origin are mainly white, rosé and red, the wines of Tierra de León Denomination of Origin are white, rosé and red and finally, there are the rosé of the Cigales denomination of Origin.